jenshweber/grape/README.md

 ## Control structures: ```Until```

-Sometimes we may need additional control structures in transactions.
+Sometimes we may need additional control structures to direct backtracking in transactions.
 For example, consider the following graph setup:

 ```clojure
 (rule 'setup-likes!